Last updated 26th April 2019

 It's quite possible that you've never heard of direct cremation and even if you have, you may not be entirely sure what it is.
-But direct cremation is becoming increasingly popular, thanks to the likes of David Bowie and author Anita Brookner, who've chosen it as a no-fuss farewell and helped bring it to our attention.
+But direct cremations are becoming increasingly popular, thanks to the likes of David Bowie and author Anita Brookner, who've chosen it as a no-fuss farewell and helped bring it to our attention.

 What is direct cremation?

-It's basically a cremation at its quickest and simplest with no funeral service.
+A direct cremation is the term used in the funeral industry for the most simple cremation available.
+It's basically a cremation at its quickest and simplest with no funeral service, or ceremony performed beforehand.

 It also appeals to people who simply can’t afford a traditional funeral service and all the trappings that go with them.
 And when someone has died abroad, a direct cremation can save the considerable cost of transporting the body home.

-Such a marked difference in cost is easy to understand.
-With a direct cremation, many of the costs associated with a funeral can be avoided.
-There’s no need for hearses and limos, no embalming, no service, no officiant’s fees and no extras like flowers and orders of service to pay for.
-It’s also cheaper simply because the cremation can be carried out when it’s convenient for the crematoria.
+There’s also no need for hearses and limos, no embalming, no service, no officiant’s fees and no extras like flowers and orders of service to pay for with a direct cremation.
+It’s also cheaper simply because the cremation is carried out when it’s convenient for the crematoria.

 An increasingly popular choice

 Already, cremation is the most popular choice of funeral.
-75% of all funerals in the UK are cremations and of these, the number that are direct is growing.
-According to the funeral directors interviewed for our latest Total Cost of Dying report, one in ten cremations they organised were direct cremations.
+77% of all funerals in the UK are cremations and of these, the number that are direct is growing.
+According our latest Cost of Dying report, almost all funeral directors questioned now offer direct cremation.

 5 reasons why people choose direct cremation